American Bicycle Association: Solvency and expansion

-On September 24, 1987, after 22 months under bankruptcy protection, a United States bankruptcy court approved the ABA's financial reorganization plan.
+On September 24, 1987, a United States bankruptcy court approved the ABA's financial reorganization plan.
 Professional and amateur champions received promised prizes.
 The 1988 Grand National in Oklahoma City, with 470 entries, was the largest BMX race in history.
 In 2002, the ABA unsuccessfully tried to purchase the National Bicycle League from USA Cycling.

 Gold (Redline) Cup series

 The ABA's U.S. Gold Cup series was created in 1981.
 In 2000, as part of a sponsorship agreement with Redline Bicycles, it was renamed the Redline Cup Series until 2014; that year, the series returned to its Gold Cup name.
 A series of regional championship events primarily for non-sponsored amateur racers, it became a six-race qualifying series in 1982 which was held in conjunction with the nationals.
-From 1981 to 1987, the series was also known as the Gold Cup East-West Shootout.).
+From 1981 to 1987, the series was also known as the Gold Cup East-West Shootout.

 From 1989 to 2012, the regions were Western, Central, and Eastern; riders had to compete in the regional finals where they lived, not where they qualified.
 The regional finals were held in September.
 In 2007, the Redline Cup season was from January 28 to mid-August.